 This is because diseases like Diabetes and Erectile Dysfunction affect particular organs of the body.

 Therefore their management is usually a combination of lifestyle modification and use of medications that are specifically directed at improving the functions of these parts of the body.

-The cause(s) of Cancer are unknown in a lot of cases.
+The cause(s) of Cancer is/are unknown in a lot of cases.
 We know this involves genes, environmental factors, lifestyle habits and others.

 Are Medical Supplements Really Safe?

 Medical supplements are readily available for sale without a prescription.

 However, a lot of them have not undergone stringent testing through clinical trials like most prescription medication.

 So it’s important we use them with care – as we don’t know the full extent of their adverse effects.,

 Most medical supplements claim to be ‘organic/all natural’, containing plant or animal products but some are synthetic.

 In fact, studies like the one by the University of Guelph in Canada have shown that some medical supplements do not contain the ingredients listed on their labels and may contain ingredients other than those listed on the labels.